Table of Content

 Can You Achieve Results with Air Alert?

-While I’ve made it abundantly clear that I in no way recommend using Air Alert, it has to be said that the program has been somewhat effective to at least a few folks that have tried it.
+While I’ve made it abundantly clear that I in no way recommend using Air Alert, it has to be said that the program has been somewhat helpful to some people.

-There have been a few reports of people gaining a few inches as well as general increased athleticism after using it.
+There have been reports of people gaining a few inches and improving their overall athleticism with it.

-However, even those that were able to see results usually gained no more than 3-4 inches, and that’s after weeks of rigorous training.
+However, even those who did see results often gained only 3-4 inches, and this was after weeks of intense training.

 When you think about it…